DataDog/documentation/content/en/profiler/profiler_troubleshooting/ddprof.md

 - Stripped binaries do not have symbols available.
 Try using a non-stripped binary or a non-minified container image.
 - Certain applications and libraries benefit from their debug packages being installed.
 This is true for services installed through your repo's package manager or similar.

-If you are seeing anonymous frames, you might be using a interpreted or JITed language.
+If you are seeing `Anonymous` where you would expect your function name, you might be using a interpreted or JITed language.
 Consider enabling perf maps or JIT dump information.

 Your profiles may be empty ("No CPU time reported") or contain few frames.
 Check that your application is under some amount of load.
 The profiler activates only when the instrumented application is scheduled on the CPU.